Skip to main content

 "Patients don't ask, physicians don't ask, and because of that, institutions don't offer – which is why there are very few sexual health clinics in cancer hospitals in North America," says Dr. Andrew Matthew, Head of the new Sexual Health Clinic at Princess Margaret Cancer Centre.
 (Photo: UHN)

-The Sexual Health Clinic addresses physical dysfunction, but will also help patients at the Princess Margaret navigate complex psycho-social issues such as relationships, body dysmorphia and internalized stigmas as part of the clinic's biopsychosocial approach to sexual health care.
+The Sexual Health Clinic aims to address physical dysfunction, but also helps patients navigate complex psychosocial issues such as relationships, body dysmorphia and internalized stigmas as part of the clinic's biopsychosocial approach to sexual health care.

 Dr. Matthew says sexual health care is not uniform.
 The systematic roll-out across other specific cancers will allow for more personalized care.